2 unstable releases

 Before we begin, a word of caution—many materials attempt to make the differences between in-base and interbase positions (or the closely related 0-based, half-open and 1-based, fully closed coordinate systems) appear small and unremarkable (e.g., by providing seemingly straightforward formulas to convert between the two).
 In fact, after a quick scan of these materials, you may even be tempted to view the two systems as simply a difference in accounting and off-by-one hoopla!

-In the authors' opinion, not only is this not true, it also doesn't serve you well to think of the coordinate systems as anything less than entirely different universes that must be responsibly traversed between.
+In the authors' opinion, not only is this not true, it also doesn't serve you well to think of the coordinate systems as anything less than entirely different universes that must be explicitly and responsibly traversed between.
 To be clear, we're not suggesting that the existing materials are wrong—often, you can follow the conventions laid out, and, as long as the baked-in assumptions are consistently true for your use case, everything will be well.
 That said, we endeavour to go futher within this crate—to explore the very fabric of these coordinate systems, point out the assumptions made in each coordinate system, and enable you to understand and write code that works across the spectrum of possible position representations.

 In-base and Interbase Positions